Rio Grande Fly Fishing Report

 Conditions at a Glance

-Flow on the Rio Grande near Taos is running 21-26% below average at 257-264 cfs based on the Taos Junction Bridge and Embudo gauges.
+Flows on the Rio Grande near Taos are running below normal, with the Taos Junction Bridge gauge at 144 cfs (-29% vs average) and Embudo at 144 cfs (-30% vs average).

 See hourly conditions, wind speeds, barometric pressure, and 5-day outlook